Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ![Screenshot of Github repository access configuration page](../assets/deployment/github-install-render.png) _([Full size image](../assets/deployment/github-install-render.png))_

-Now we should see any repos we have in our Github account displayed in the "Connect a repository" section.
+Now we should see any repos we have in our Github account displayed in the "Source Code" section.
 We can use the search bar to find our Hello Books API GitHub repository.
-Click the "Connect" button next to our project repository to link it to our new application.
+Once we find and select our repo in the list, click the "Connect" button below the repo list to link our project repository to our new application.

 Note that we should use _our fork_ of the Hello Books API repo which is listed under our GitHub username.
 So we should search for `your-github-username/hello-books-api`.
 We are working with the AdaGold version only for the purposes of this walk-through.